-This unit treated project definition.
-It tried to examine how a project can be defined.
+This unit treated project definition and examined how a project can be defined.
 In doing this, we used an example of a road rehabilitation project to define a project.
 We also discussed the project cycle.

 Discuss fully the concept of a project cycle.